The Summer Immersion Program (SIP) is a 2-week virtual introductory computer science course for girls aged 15 - 18.

 Round 2: July 12 - July 23, 2021

 Round 3: August 2 - August 13, 2021

 If you’re in Canada, we’re offering virtual classrooms in the United States Eastern, Central, and Pacific time zones that begin daily at 9:30am EST, CST and PST.

-If you’re in the United Kingdom, or live outside of the U.S. and Canada, virtual classrooms will begin daily at 12:00pm Greenwich Mean Time (GMT).
+If you’re in the United Kingdom, or live outside of the U.S. and Canada, virtual classrooms will begin daily at 12:00pm British Summer Time (BST).

 Please check the time difference in your area to ensure you can participate.
 Students will be able to indicate their availability on the application.
 All accepted students will receive their assigned program dates & time zone in their offer letter received via email.

 Your Summer Immersion Program program is hosted in a virtual setting and you will be speaking with your teachers, other classmates, and guest partners and their staff.
 Within a virtual setting, it is still important that you use your best judgment concerning appropriate attire.

 Students MUST Wear: